Student Organization of Nairobi University

 SONU was revived in 1991, under the label 'SONU'92'.
 Ahead of the 1992 Kenyan general election, SONU joined the Coalition for National Convention - a coalition of civil society forces led by the National Council of Churches of Kenya calling for a national convention and release of political prisoners.
 Irungu Kang'ata was elected vice chairman of SONU in 1999.

 In the year 2000,student leaders resisted introduction of the parallel degree program and this created conflict between Sonu leadership and the University of Nairobi administration.
 Subsequently after a night of protests,the university was closed ,SONU disbanded and student leaders who included legendary Christopher Owiro(famously known as Karl Marx),the then SONU chairman David Ole Sankok, vice chairman Irungu Kang’ata and over 100 other students were either expelled or suspended.

 After the exit from power, a group of students under the leadership of Murage Njagagua,Fwamba NC Fwamba,Makokha Wanjala and Otieno CD started an underground movement to revive the student union and also have students who had been suspended to be readmitted.
-On 22nd January 2003,the then Vice Chancellor Prof Crispus Kiamba declared an unconditional amnesty to all students who had been expelled or suspended for political reasons.He also lifted the ban on SONU and elections were held on the 7th of March 2003 where Tedd Munovi was elected Chairman, Fwamba NC Fwamba was elected Vice Chairman for Academic Affairs, Koome wa Mburugu Vice Chairman in charge of administration, CPA Makokha Wanjala Secretary General and Mwengi Mutuse as Organizing Secretary.
+On 22 January 2003,the then vice chancellor Prof Crispus Kiamba declared an unconditional amnesty to all students who had been expelled or suspended for political reasons.
+He also lifted the ban on SONU and elections were held on 7 March 2003 where Tedd Munovi was elected chairman, Fwamba NC Fwamba was elected vice chairman for academic affairs, Koome wa Mburugu Vice Chairman in charge of administration, CPA Makokha Wanjala Secretary General and Mwengi Mutuse as organizing secretary.

-The introduction of Privately Sponsored Students Programme whereby privately sponsored students joined SONU (a move resisted by government-sponsored students) changed SONU politics for parallel students were later allowed to take part in studentleadership.
+The introduction of Privately Sponsored Students Programme whereby privately sponsored students joined SONU (a move resisted by government-sponsored students) changed SONU politics for parallel students were later allowed to take part in student leadership.
 Following the process, the politics of SONU would shift.

-David Osiany held the chairmanship of SONU, and was followed by Babu Owino.
-Edith Mwirigi was the sole female elected secretary general of SONU.
-When Babu Owino contested election for chairman for a fifth time, the university management allegedly worked to introduce legislation to curtail his influence by blocking his re-election.